ianwijma/behavior-spoiler/README.md

-# behavior-spoiler
+# Verklikker

-Your foundation to spoil the fun for malicous code by tracking their behaviour.
+Your foundation to spoil the fun for malicious code by tracking their behaviour.